-In response to Covid-19, The United Way launched its Ride United Last Mile delivery program in partnership with Lyft and Doordash.
+In 2018, The United Way launched its Ride United Last Mile delivery program in partnership with Lyft and Doordash.
 Donations toward this initiative help bridge a transportation gap between food pantries and vulnerable populations.

 The United Way also says many of its local partners are accepting winter coat donations.
 By donating a gently used coat though a local United Way chapter, someone living outdoors may have better protection against frigid temperatures.
 To maximize efforts, at-home volunteers can organize a clothing drive among family and friends, with support of a local United Way chapter.

 “To really address issues, people can get engaged as a volunteer.
 They can give their time, their talent and so many United Ways are doing a variety of programs whether it’s putting together clothing, making sure folks have a warm winter coat, a scarf, and mittens, or boots … even hand warmers.”
 Cobb says.

 “They can contact the local United Way or contact a shelter or a program in their community,” she explains to CNN.